 Mandatory Travel Insurance:

-One-way flight from Ushuaia to Buenos Aires in Economy-class; transfer from ship to airport in Ushuaia; meals onboard the ship; captain’s welcome cocktail and gala dinner; luggage transfer between pier and ship; open bar (pouring wines, house champagne, alcohol except premium brands, coffee, juices and soft drinks); crew gratuities; 24-hour room service; butler service is included for guests staying on Deck 6; parka; boot rental.
+One-way flight from Ushuaia to Buenos Aires in Economy-class; transfer from ship to airport in Ushuaia; meals onboard the ship; captain’s welcome cocktail and gala dinner; luggage transfer between pier and ship; open bar (pouring wines, house champagne, alcohol except premium brands, coffee, juices and soft drinks); crew gratuities; 24-hour room service; butler service is included for guests staying in Deck 6 Suites; parka; boot rental.
 Subject to change without notice.

-Any airfare other than that mentioned as included; passport and visa expenses and/or immigration reciprocity taxes if applicable; any ground services before and/or after the cruise other than the ones mentioned; optional Tierra del Fuego tour; spa charges; beverages other than those mentioned; laundry services, hair salon; personal expenses, medical consultations and drug prescriptions; cancellation/luggage/assistance/repatriation/medical insurance(s); fuel surcharge may apply.
+Any airfare other than that mentioned as included; passport and visa expenses and/or immigration reciprocity taxes if applicable; any ground services before and/or after the cruise other than the ones mentioned; optional Tierra del Fuego tour; spa charges; beverages other than those mentioned; laundry services, hair salon; personal expenses, Wi-Fi, medical consultations and drug prescriptions; required travel insurance; fuel surcharge may apply.